jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Prone condition, what is the *Restricted Movement* effect?
+What is the Prone *Restricted Movement* effect?
 Back: The creature's only movement options are to crawl or to spend half its Speed to right itself.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1771426430482-->